ci4rail/yocto-images/README.md

 Project to integrate mender.io layer on top of toradex layers for toradex verdin module.
 It can be either build locally using dobi or via Concourse CI.

 See [CI/CD Readme](mender-on-verdin/README.md) for information about the CI/CD build.
-Before building this locally using dobiyou need to enter your your mender specific data into `mender-on-verdin/config/mender.env`.
+Before building this locally using dobi you need to enter your your mender specific data into `mender-on-verdin/config/mender.env`.

-**Current status:** Toradex yocto can be built with mender integration.
+## moducop-cpu01

+Project to build images for Moducop CPU01

+You need to enter your your mender specific data into `moducop-cpu01/config/mender.env`.

 ## Running developer builds locally